keptn/lifecycle-toolkit/README.md

 keptn.sh/workload: "some-workload-name"
 ```

-The mutation consists in changing the scheduler used for the deployment with the Keptn Scheduler.
+The mutation consists in gating the deployment or pod so that the kubernetes Scheduler will not yet deploy them.
 Webhook then creates a
 workload and app resource per annotated resource.
 You can also specify a custom app definition with the annotation: